troglobit/finit/README.md

 minimal style as everything else in Finit.
 The `[2345]` syntax can be applied to service, task, run, inetd, and TTY stanzas.

+Reserved runlevels are 0 and 6, halt and reboot, respectively just like SysV init.
+Runlevel 1 can be configured freely, but is recommended to be kept as the system single-user runlevel since Finit will not start networking here.
+The configured `runlevel NUM` from `/etc/finit.conf` is what Finit changes to after bootstrap, unless 'single' (or 'S') is given on the kernel cmdline, in which case runlevel 1 is started.

-All services in runlevel S(1) are started first, followed by the desired run-time runlevel.
-Runlevel S can be started in sequence by using `run [S] cmd`.
+All services in runlevel S(0) are started first, followed by the desired run-time runlevel.
+Run tasks in runlevel S can be started in sequence by using `run [S] cmd`.
 Changing runlevels at runtime is done like any other init, e.g. <kbd>init 4</kbd>, but also using the more advanced `intictl` tool.

 **Plugins**